thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/vpc8.png)

+ Whether a subnet is private or public depends on its route table.
+A public subnet has a route pointing to an internet gateway, and a private subnet does not.

 Read more: https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html

 **Security Groups:** Security groups act as a firewall for associated Amazon EC2 instances, controlling both inbound and outbound traffic at the **instance level.**